 HLST 320 Teaching and Learning for Health Professionals (See note above in Residency Requirement.)
-(3) NURS 326 Health Assessment NURS 327 Home Health Nursing (3) NURS 438 Trends and Issues in Nursing and Health Systems (3) NURS 440 Independent Study (3) NURS 442 Gerontological Nursing (3) NURS 604 Leadership Roles in Health (3) NURS 618 Community Development for Health Care Leaders (3) NURS 621 Coaching and Leading: The Human Side of Organizational Change (3) NURS 622 Understanding Organizations: Theory, Analysis and Application (3) Transfer credit for senior university-level nursing courses taken elsewhere (3 to 6) A paced (within a specific four-month time fram nursing graduate course that is open for registrat by June 10 (Fall start), October 10 (Winter start), an February 10 (Spring start).
-Credit for NURS 604, 61 621, or 622 if taken to fulfill the Bachelor of Nursin elective requirement, cannot be applied for credit toward another undergraduate or graduate degree Please note the fee for this graduate course differ from that of an undergraduate course.
-Please fill of ion nd 18, ng 29.
-29. 30.
-30. 30.
-30. 30.
-30. 30.
-30. 30.
-30 from that of an undergraduate course.
+(3) NURS 326 Health Assessment (3) NURS 327 Home Health Nursing (3) NURS 438 Trends and Issues in Nursing and Health Systems (3) NURS 440 Independent Study (3) NURS 442 Gerontological Nursing (3) NURS 604 Leadership Roles in Health (3) NURS 618 Community Development for Health Care Leaders (3) NURS 621 Coaching and Leading: The Human Side of Organizational Change (3) NURS 622 Understanding Organizations: Theory, Analysis and Application (3) Transfer credit for senior university-level nursing courses taken elsewhere (3 to 6) A paced (within a specific four-month time fram nursing graduate course that is open for registrat by June 10 (Fall start), October 10 (Winter start), an February 10 (Spring start).
+Credit for NURS 604, 67 621, or 622 if taken to fulfill the Bachelor of Nursin ion nd 18, elective requirement, cannot be applied for credit toward another undergraduate or graduate degree.
+Please note the fee for this graduate course differs from that of an undergraduate course.
 Please fill out the Graduate Programs: Course Registration Form to register for NURS 604, 618, 621, or 622.